Marq03/Marq03/README.md

 Hey!
 Thanks for visting my Github Page!
 -
 - 👋 Hi, my name is Irvin Marquez
-- 📚 I am currently a 17 year old Highschool student that wants to dive into XR Development!
+- 📚 I am currently a 18 year old Highschool student that wants to dive into XR & BlockChain Development!
 - 👀 I’m very interested in XR Technology.
-I use a Meta Quest 2 headset to mess around
+I use a Meta Quest 2 headset to mess around.
-- 🌱 I’m currently learning Unity Engine, C++, JavaScript
+- 🌱 I’m currently learning Unity Engine, C++, JavaScript, Java, Solidity, and Front-End Devolopment

-~This page is currently being contructed
+~This page is currently being contructed~

 <!---